MikeTroianello/express-generator-forked/README.md

 A forked modification of [Express'](https://www.npmjs.com/package/express) application generator.

-# NOTE: This is still a work in progress.
-Not ready for use yet
+# NOTE: This is still a work in progress and not ready for use

 ## Changes from the Base Express Generator